faysal515/react-nanodegree-myreads/README.md

 The project is bootsrapped with create-react-app.
 So you do not need to configure webpack, babel and other things.

 # Prerequisite
-* Node.js installed one your machine
+* Node.js installed on your machine

 # Installation
     npm install